 - A. This policy addresses: - 1.
 Exceedances of visible emission (opacity) standards as indicated from certified Continuous Emission Monitoring Systems (CEMS), and - 2.
-Exceedances of data availability requirements for obtaining such data. - B. The Department reserves the right to take enforcement action beyond that which is specified in this policy for, but not limited to the following situations: - 1.
-Emission exceedances that would result in imposition of a maximum penalty specified by this policy; - Data availability exceedances that would result in imposition of a maximum penalty specified by this policy; - 3.
-A CEMS which has not been certified or for which certification has been rescinded; or - 4.
+Exceedances of data availability requirements for obtaining such data. - B. The Department reserves the right to take enforcement action beyond that which is specified in this policy for, but not limited to, the following situations: - 1.
+Emission exceedances that would result in imposition of a maximum penalty specified by this policy; - 2.
+Data availability exceedances that would result in imposition of a maximum penalty specified by this policy; - 3.
+Exceedances that demonstrate a chronic pattern; - 4.
+A CEMS which has not been certified or for which certification has been rescinded; or - 5.
 Emissions which result in soiling beyond the property line.